-Rainer Viktor Haberberger is Professor of Anatomy & Histology, Head of the Pain & Pulmonary Neurobiology lab, since 2011 Convenor of the Centre for Neuroscience and since 2019 Co-Director of the Órama Insititute for Mental Health, Wellbeing and Neuroscience, Flinders University.
+Rainer Viktor Haberberger is Professor of Anatomy & Histology and Head of the Pain & Pulmonary Neurobiology lab.
 He studied Human Biology (Medical Research) at the Philipps-University in Marburg, Germany and has been a senior scientist and lecturer at the Institute for Anatomy and Cell Biology, Justus-Liebig University Giessen, Germany until 2005.
 He was awarded a Mary Overton Neuroscience Fellowship and set up the Pain & Pulmonary Neurobiology Lab at Flinders University Adelaide.

 Since 2014 he is Professor, Head of Anatomy, and Topic Coordinator of years 1 and 2 of the Medical Course where he is involved in course and topic development as well as in weekly coordination, lecturing and in organisation and teaching of the dissection component of the course.
 In 2012 he received the “Bren Gannon Award for Innovation in Teaching” from the Flinders Medical Student Society.